dbfit/dbfit/website/_includes/manual/execute-procedure.md

 2. **Second row** *(applicable only if the procedure has parameters)*

+     * each cell specifies a parameter name
-     * parameter names (output parameters followed by a question mark)
+     * output parameters are defined by adding a question mark to the end of the name
      * parameter order or case is not important
      * you can even insert blanks and split names into several words to make the test page more readable.
 Blanks are removed by DbFit to get the parameter name (eg `second string` => `secondstring`):